ansible/ansible/rst/gettingstarted.rst

     sudo ln -sf /usr/bin/python2 /usr/bin/python

-If you would like to package Ansible for Homebrew, BSD, or others, please stop by the mailing list and say hi.
+If you would like to package Ansible for Homebrew, BSD, or others, please stop by the mailing list and say hi!

 Tagged Releases